- Search The Registry

 As of 2019, according to the Human Development Index (HDI), the country had the second-lowest level of human development (only ahead of Niger), ranking 188 out of 189 countries.
 The country had the lowest inequality-adjusted Human Development Index (IHDI), ranking 150th out of 150 countries.
 The Central African Republic is also estimated to be the unhealthiest country and the worst country in which to be young.
 After Touadéra’s first term, presidential elections were held in December 2020.

-As armed groups controlled large parts of the country, the election could not be conducted in many country areas.
+Armed groups controlled large parts of the country, so the election could not be conducted in many areas.
 Some 800 of the country’s polling stations, 14% of the total, were closed due to violence.
 Three Burundian peacekeepers were killed, and two were wounded during the run-up to the election.
 President Touadéra was reelected in the first round of December 2020.
-The Central African Republic is a member of the United Nations, the African Union, the Economic Community of the Central African States, the Organization of international de la Francophonie, and the Nonaligned Movement.
+The Central African Republic is a member of the United Nations, the African Union, the Economic Community of the Central African States, the Organization of International de la Francophonie, and the Nonaligned Movement.